Alexandra Headland Beach: Best Visitors Guide 2024 (UPDATED)

 Nonetheless, the beach is a fun playground for people of all ages.

 Surfing is also very popular here.
 Especially in south west to south east winds, at the southern end where, malibu and longboarding are very much the go.
+Additionally watching the sunrise and sunsets at Alexandra Headland is also a popular activity – especially from the rockwall by actual headland itself.

 Alexandra Headlands Beach offers a range of beach facilities to enhance visitors’ experience and ensure their comfort.
 Here is an overview of the facilities you can find at Alex Headlands Beach: